redis/docs/content/operate/oss_and_stack/stack-with-enterprise/bloom/config.md

 [Redis Enterprise Software]({{< relref "/operate/rs" >}}) lets you manually change any [RedisBloom configuration setting]({{< relref "/develop/data-types/probabilistic/" >}}configuration/#redisbloom-configuration-parameters).

-To change RedisBloom configuration using the Redis Software Cluster Manager UI:
+To change the RedisBloom configuration using the Redis Software Cluster Manager UI:

   1. From the **Databases** list, select the database, then click **Configuration**.